Nokuvela/test1/readMe.md

 5. Maintenance Stage
 The maintenance stage involves ongoing support and maintenance of the software product.
 This includes addressing bug fixes, implementing updates, and providing technical support to end-users.
 Example: Monitoring application performance, responding to user feedback, and releasing patches or updates as needed.

-Once you have created and edited the "readMe.md" file with this content, you can commit the changes to your local Git repository and push them to a remote repository if desired.